status-im/feature-specs/content/raw/chat/online_users.md

 ## Use Cases

-### Setting state as online
+### Setting state as always online

-1. User selects state as `online`
+1. User selects state as `always online`
 2. System updates indicator to indicate online state (e.g a green circle)
 3. System indicates user is online in the member list of each community the user is a part of
-4. Other users see this user as online in the member list of each community the user is part of
+4. Other users see this user as online in the member list of each community the user is part of, as long as the last ping was less than 2 weeks ago

-### Setting state as offline
+### Setting state as inactive

-1. User selects state as `offline`
+1. User selects state as `inactive`
 2. System updates indicator to indicate offline state (e.g a grey circle)
 3. System indicates user is offline in the member list of each community the user is a part of
+4. Other users see this user as offline in the member list of each community the user is part of

+### Setting state as automatic

+1. User selects state as `set status automatically`
+2. System updates indicator to indicate online state (e.g a green circle)
+3. System indicates user is online in the member list of each community the user is a part of
-4. Other users see this user as offline in the member list of each community the user is part of, within a period of up to 5 minutes
+4. Other users see this user as online in the member list of each community the user is part of, as long as the last ping was less than 5 minutes ago

 ## Functional Rrequirements